debezium/container-images/connect/0.8/README.md

 ### Configuration

 This image defines a data volume at `/kafka/config` where the broker's configuration files are stored.
 Note that these configuration files are always modified based upon the environment variables and linked containers.
 The best use of this data volume is to be able to see the configuration files used by Kafka, although with some care it is possible to supply custom configuration files that will be adapted and used upon startup.

+# Oracle Connector

+If you want to use the Oracle connector it is necessary to add dependencies that are not part of the image due to licensing restrictions.
+In this case you should create a new image derived from this one and bake-in Oracle Instant Client JAR files.

+The files in question are available as [oracle Instant Client for Linux](http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html).
+Please follow [an example](https://github.com/debezium/debezium-examples/blob/master/tutorial/debezium-with-oracle-jdbc/Dockerfile) so see how the resulting image should be structured.